AgiAbhishek/Ecommerce_API/replit.md

 ## Overview

 This is a FastAPI-based ecommerce backend application that provides REST APIs for managing products and orders.
 The system uses MongoDB as the primary database and follows a modular architecture with separate routing, models, and utility components.
+All monetary values are displayed in Indian Rupees (₹).

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Currency display: Indian Rupees (₹) instead of dollars ($).

 ## System Architecture